-What is Chamomile tea?
 Chamomile, which is a member of the daisy plant family, is one of the earliest recorded herbal remedies.
-The herbal tea is made by brewing dried chamomile flowers in hot water.
+Chamomile tea is rich in antioxidants and anti-inflammatory properties due to its rich content of flavanoids such as Apigenin and Quercetin.

 Word of caution: While records of Chamomile medicinal used go back some three thousand years there is very little verifiable information regarding its actual benefits.
 Therefore, more large-scale studies are needed to fully understand how it works and its long-term effects.

-Apigenin In Chamomile Tea
+Chamomile Tea Health Benefits

-2. Chamomile Tea For Sleep
+Chamomile Tea For Sleep

-3. Cancer Prevention
+Chamomile And Cancer Prevention

 Although herbal remedies like chamomile and chrysanthemum have been used in traditional mediciine for thousands of years, their benefits are still not fully understood.
 Therefore, more scientific studies need to be done to fully understand how they work.